-In the anti-extradition movement, the police referred to the protesters as cockroaches.
-Luke Ching first used double-sided adhesive tape to make cockroach sculptures when he was a student 20 years ago.
-However, due to his fear of cockroaches, he has never examined the structure of real cockroaches, nor has he sketched them, either with photographs or real specimens.
-There are many fantastical details in this man-made artificial cockroach that magnify certain features of the insect and add some non-realistic parts.
-If one compares this man-made cockroach to real ones, they do not look similar at all.
-In Panic Disorder, Luke Ching creates the terrifying cockroach of his fantasy, implying that people often legalize extreme violence inflicted on the political demonstrations by demonizing, animalizing or even objectifying the Other.
+During Hong Kong’s Anti-Extradition Movement, the police referred to the protesters as cockroaches.
+Luke Ching first used double-sided adhesive tape to make sculptures of cockroaches when he was a student, twenty years ago.
+However, due to his fear of this insect, he has never examined their real structure, nor has he sketched them—not even using photographs, far less real specimens.
+There are many fantastical details in his man-made, artificial cockroaches, in which certain features are magnified and some non-realistic parts added.
+In fact, if one closely compares the man-made cockroach to a real one, they do not look similar at all.
+In Panic Disorder, Ching creates the terrifying cockroach of his fantasy.
+The work implies that people often legitimize extreme violence inflicted on political demonstrations because they demonize, animalize, or even objectify the other.